je-nunez/NewRelic_Explorer_query_API/README.md

 # Note:

-The New Relic API Key to do remote queries of samples taken by New Relic agents and stored in New Relic has a distinct value than the New Relic License Key.
+The `New Relic API Key` is different from the `New Relic License Key` for a same account.
+The License Key is what the New Relic agents use to determine the account to which upload the collected measures, whereas the API Key is to do remote queries of samples stored in New Relic.

+To obtain the New Relic API Key associated to your account, refer to:

      https://docs.newrelic.com/docs/apis/rest-api-v2/requirements/api-key#viewing